biotite-dev/biotite/doc/tutorial/structure.rst

 Atom arrays and stacks can be indexed in a similar way an `ndarray` is indexed.
 In fact, the index is propagated to the coordinates and the annotation arrays.
-Therefore different kinds of indices can be used, like boolean arrays, lists containing indices, slices and, of course, integer values.
+Therefore, different kinds of indices can be used, like boolean arrays, lists containing indices, slices and, of course, integer values.
 Integer indices have a special role here, as they reduce the dimensionality of the data type:
 Indexing an `AtomArrayStack` with an integer results in an `AtomArray` at the